frontierSpaceAlien/WhanauFeeds/README.md

 npm install
 npm start
 ```

-Once it has started use these letters to open it.
+# Running
+The following arguments used in the terminal to open the app.
-Runs the app in an appropriate Android emulator
+Runs the app in an appropriate Android emulator.
 ```
 a
 ```
-Runs the app in an appropriate iOS emulator
+Runs the app in an appropriate iOS emulator.
 ```
 i
 ```